hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/Back Propagation.md

 $$
 Loss = Loss(b_i^{output}, b_j^{hidden}, w_{kj}^{hidden}, w_{ji}^{output})
 $$
-now our problem become: how we adjust the variable of a funciton, which can make the function smallest?
+now our problem become: how we adjust the variable of a Multivariate functions, which can make the function value smallest?

+mostly we use Gradient Descent

+# Gradient Descent